top of page

 Vs

-In behavioral training our focus is on the dog's mindset.
-We want to promote a calm and submissive state of mind while working to get them out of any unwanted or altered mindsets.
-Some examples would be fearful, dominant, anxious, or a nervous mindsets.
-In the training we focus on teaching the humans structured leadership while establishing rules, enforcing boundaries and teaching limitations.
-We teach how to be consistent with the enforcement of rules, how to issue proper corrections, and demonstrate the importance of follow through.
-This creates a well balanced, and stable pooch everyone can enjoy.
+In behavioral training, our primary focus is on the dog's mindset.
+We aim to cultivate a calm and submissive state of mind, while working to steer them away from unwanted or altered mindsets such as fearfulness, dominance, anxiety, or nervousness.
+Our training emphasizes teaching humans how to provide structured leadership by establishing rules, enforcing boundaries, and setting limitations.
+We also focus on the importance of consistency in rule enforcement, issuing proper corrections, and the critical role of follow-through.
+This approach helps create a well-balanced, stable dog that everyone can enjoy.

 The Pack Mentality